guangyu11/SearchEngine24W/README.txt

-**This repository is a copy originally from my undergraduate school github account.**
+**This repository is a copy originally from my undergraduate school github account guangf1@uci.edu**

 INF141 Assignment3 Group15
 *Guangyu Feng